Enalean/tuleap-documentation-en/languages/en/user-guide/project-website.rst

 ================

  .. warning:: Enabling this feature has major security consequences, as such the
     feature is disabled by default.
-It is **strongly** advised to let it disabled.
+It is **strongly** advised to leave it disabled.

 Visiting a Web Site